Bike infrastructure is one of the most high-returning investments we can make in our towns and cities.

 A bike-friendly town is more affordable for residents—who can save thousands of dollars every year if they have the option to bike instead of drive.
 It also builds healthier communities, both financially and physically.

-A bikeable town is also more affordable for the community as a whole.
+A bike-friendly town is also more affordable for the whole community.
 Bike infrastructure is far cheaper to maintain than car infrastructure and results in more financially productive places—not to mention healthier, safer citizens (including drivers).